to learn about available srb subcommands ❯ srb --help # for options that Sorbet uses when typechecking ❯ srb tc --help

-Sorbet has a wealth of command line options; we’ll only be covering a subset of the available options here.
-For the full set of available options, check the help at the command line.
+Sorbet has a wealth of command line options; we’ll only be covering a subset of them here.
+For the full set of available options, check the help at the command line:

-In particular, this doc specifically covers the command line interface to the
+In this doc, we’ll cover only the command line interface to the

 The first time

 srb init runs, it creates a config file that